faithcomesbyhearing/BiblePublisher/README.md

 6. styleIndex: contains a summary list of the USFM/USX styles that occurred in the translation.
 7. charset: contains one row for each character that occurs.
 It is used during validation.
 8. identity: will contain identity and version information after the file is validated

+## Compatibility

+This program has been tested with USX 2.0 and USX 2.5.
+Development of a USX 3.0 version is in development.

 ## Running Publisher